Poodle

 Coat maintenance is the non-negotiable tradeoff

-A Poodle can look like an easy recommendation if the page focuses only on intelligence or low-shedding expectations.
-Lean v1 should instead make grooming the first practical checkpoint.
-Runtime grooming load and care-cost pressure support a clear decision: owners need brushing, clipping, nail and dental care, and a plan for professional help or consistent home maintenance.
+A Poodle can look like an easy recommendation if the decision focuses only on intelligence or low-shedding expectations.
+The guidance should instead make grooming the first practical checkpoint.
+Grooming load and care-cost pressure support a clear decision: owners need brushing, clipping, nail and dental care, and a plan for professional help or consistent home maintenance.
 Coat neglect can become a welfare issue, not just a cosmetic problem.
-This page should not make allergy promises; individual reactions and coat routines vary.
+This guidance should not make allergy promises; individual reactions and coat routines vary.

 Mental work matters as much as physical exercise

-The Poodle pilot should connect trainability to responsibility.
-Runtime and Scoring V2 dimensions point toward a dog that often benefits from training, games, and problem-solving, not just casual walks.
+Poodle guidance should connect trainability to responsibility.
+Compatibility and care signals point toward a dog that often benefits from training, games, and problem-solving, not just casual walks.
 That can be a strength for owners who enjoy teaching and structure, but it can frustrate people who want a decorative or self-managing companion.
-The page should ask whether the owner can repeat enrichment on normal days and whether the selected size variety matches the household, activity plan, and handling comfort.
+The useful question is whether the owner can repeat enrichment on normal days and whether the selected size variety matches the household, activity plan, and handling comfort.
+That context matters before choosing this breed.

 Keep in mind